chef/chef-web-docs/content/chef_compliance_phase.md

 end
 ```

-### Option 2: Use the chef node object
+### Option 2: Use the Chef Infra node object

-In the event where it is not practical to opt-in to pass certain attributes and data, the audit cookbook will
+In the event that it is not practical to opt-in to pass attributes and data, Compliance Phase can be configured to
-pass the Chef node object as an InSpec attribute named `chef_node`.
+pass the Chef Infra node object as a Chef InSpec attribute named `chef_node`.

 While this provides the ability to write more flexible profiles, it makes it more difficult to reuse profiles
-outside of an audit cookbook run, requiring the profile user to know how to pass in a single attribute containing
+outside of Compliance Phase, requiring the Chef InSpec profile user to know how to pass in a single attribute containing
-Chef-like data.
+Chef Infra-like data.
 Therefore, it is recommended to use Option 1 whenever possible.

 To use this option, first enable it in a wrapper cookbook or similar: